ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 sudo nixos-rebuild switch
 ```

-And then you can use Git to manage the configuration in the `~/nixos-config` directory.
+And then you can use Git to manage the configuration in `~/nixos-config`.
 The configuration can be used with ordinary user-level permissions, and it is not required to be owned by root.

 Another method is to delete `/etc/nixos` directly, and specify the configuration file path each time you deploy: